marlenachatzigrigoriou/diagnostic_center/README.md

       jar cmf manifest.mf "Diagnostic Center.jar" *.txt *.class

-6)If you want to run the tests:
+6)If you want to run the tests
+(you should have installed the Eclipse Java software):

-      1. Copy our classes (.java) (including the test classes) and .txt files at Eclipse.
+      1. Copy the files of "src" and "Test files" folders at Eclipse

-      2. Open the test class you want to run.
+      2. Open the test class you want to run

       3. Right click on it -> choose Run As -> JUnit Test